tanishaiyer1/recipe-ratings-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 We first had to clean the raw data.
 We started by merging the two datasets on id and recipe_id.
 We then handled all missing rating by replacing all zero ratings with NaN values.
 Next we Converted the nutrition column from a string representation of a list to individual numerical columns for each nutrient and then removed the original nutrition column.
 We also calculated the average rating for each recipe and added it as a new column.
 Next we added binary indicators for the presence of vegetables (has_veggies) and whether the recipe is tagged as healthy (is_healthy).
-Finally, we identified and removed duplicate entries based on the recipe ID to avoid redundant analyses.
-Our analysis is focused on the avg_rating column so removing the duplicate id's doesn't loose any relevant data.

 Here are the relevant columns of the processed dataframe: